Legendborn

 Legendborn is a 2020 debut young adult fantasy novel by Tracy Deonn.
-Called "a modern day twist on Arthurian legend", it follows a black teenage girl who discovers a secret and historically white magic society.
-The book is the first in the Legendborn series.
+Called "a modern day twist on Arthurian legend", it follows a Black teenage girl who discovers a secret and historically white magic society.
+The book is the first in The Legendborn Cycle series.
 It was released on September 15, 2020, and it was published under Simon & Schuster/McElderry.
 Legendborn received the Coretta Scott King Award/John Steptoe Award for New Talent as well as a nomination for the Los Angeles Times Book Prize.

 Plot summary

-The novel's main character is 16-year-old Bree Matthews, a college student who attempts to infiltrate a historically white magical society at the University of North Carolina at Chapel Hill when she finds out that some members may have been involved in her mother's recent death.
+The novel's main character is 16-year-old Bree Matthews, a high schooler attending a residential program for bright students, who attempts to infiltrate a historically white magical society at the University of North Carolina at Chapel Hill when she finds out that some members may have been involved in her mother's recent death.

 Three months after her mother's death, Bree attends the University of North Carolina with her friend Alice.
 On the first night, they sneak out of campus with a group of people.
 They get caught and are given peer mentors to watch over them due to breaking the law.
-While Bree is walking with her peer mentor Nick, a 'shadowborn' monster appears, and Nick slays it with a sword.
-Bree is then taken to an unknown building where a strange man attempts to erase her mind, but fails without knowing so.
+While Bree is walking with her peer mentor Nick, a Shadowborn monster appears, and Nick slays it with a sword.
+Bree is then taken to an unknown building where a strange man attempts to erase her memory, but fails without knowing so.

-Through Nick, Bree discovers a secret organization that is full of Legendborn nobles -- descendants from fifteen of King Arthur's knights.
+Through Nick, Bree discovers a secret organization that is full of Legendborn nobles—descendants of King Arthur and twelve of his knights.
 She gradually recovers her memory of her mother's death and is able to uncover the mage's organization enough to decide to infiltrate it as a page, which is a person training to defend the Legendborn nobles.

 Over time, she slowly uncovers more about the society.
-The fifteen knights reincarnate into a descendant called a Scion.
+The thirteen knights reincarnate into a descendant called a Scion.
 Each knight sometimes calls their Scion, which gives them power at the cost of a shortened life, and there is a set order in which they are called.
 The descendants of Merlin are mages called Merlins, like the mage who attempted to wipe Bree's memory earlier in the book, Sel.
-As Nick and Bree's relationship grows, Sel begins to suspect that Bree is an undercover shadow monster, complicating her chances of becoming a Page.
+As Nick and Bree's relationship grows, Sel begins to suspect that Bree is an undercover Shadowborn, complicating her chances of becoming a Page.

 Bree's therapist has connections to a group that uses magic (called Root) differently than the descendants of Arthur.
-The Root practitioners call the Legendborn magic bloodcraft and hate its users; bloodcraft grants lots of power, but it always comes at a cost.
-For the Legendborn, it means that their lives are shortened.
+The Root practitioners call the Legendborn magic Bloodcraft and hate its users; Bloodcraft grants great power, but it comes at a high cost.
+For the Legendborn, it means that their lives are shortened, and for their leader, it means that the Legendborn could lose all magic if they died.

 While studying with the Root practitioners, she learns that Sel is part-demon.
 Bree confronts Sel, and Sel reveals that their demonic nature as descendants of Merlin is why they are bound young in oaths.